open-telemetry/opentelemetry-specification/specification/metrics/new_api.md

 * Return a list (or tuple, generator, enumerator, etc.) of `Measurement`s.
 * Use an observer argument to allow individual `Measurement`s to be reported.

-A single timestamp MUST be used per invocation of the callback.
-Duplicates are not allowed.
+User code is recommended not to provide more than one `Measurement` with the same `attributes` in a single callback.
 If it happens, the [SDK](./README.md#sdk) can decide how to handle it.
 For example, during the callback invocation if two measurements `value=1, attributes={pid:4 bitness:64}` and `value=2, attributes={pid:4, bitness:64}` are reported, the SDK can decide to simply let them pass through (so the downstream consumer can handle duplication), drop the entire data, pick the last one, or something else.
+The API must treat observations from a single callback as logically taking place at a single instant, such that when recorded, observations from a single callback MUST be reported with identical timestamps.

 The API SHOULD provide some way to pass `state` to the callback.
 Individual language client can decide what is the idomatic approach (e.g. it could be an